Pesto Pull-Apart Bread

 Prepare the Dough

-Step One: Place the water, sugar, and yeast into a bowl and allow it to stand for about 5 minutes until foamy.
+Step 1: Make the Dough – Place the water, sugar, and yeast into a bowl and allow it to stand for about 5 minutes until foamy.
 In a separate bowl, whisk the flour and salt together.
 Add the yeast mixture and olive oil.
 Mix with a wooden spoon until a shaggy dough starts to form.

-Step Two: Knead the dough for about 5 minutes on a clean work surface.
+Step 2: Knead the Dough – Knead the dough for about 5 minutes on a clean work surface.
 For this recipe, you want the dough to be a little on the stickier side.

 Pesto bread dough being kneaded.

-Step Three: Oil a large bowl and place the dough inside.
+Step 3: Let Dough Rise – Oil a large bowl and place the dough inside.
 Turn it a few times so the dough is coated in oil.
 Cover it with a damp towel and leave it in a warm spot for about 1½ hours.
 During this time, the dough will double in size.

-Step Four: Punch the dough down.
+Step 4: Release Gas – Punch the dough down.
 This is an essential step when making dough.
 This releases any gas bubbles formed during rising and allows you to knead and form it.
 Now we’re ready to move on to the next step!

 Pesto bread dough being punched down into a bowl.